-With such a large meandering river there isn’t an obvious central point in which to start exploring, though it is obvious where you must go first but more of that later.
+With such a large meandering river, there isn’t an obvious central point in which to start exploring, though it is obvious where you must go first but more of that later.

-It is likely you might start at the Roma Street train station having caught the train in however it is clear from the many ferries that make their way down the Brisbane River that getting around town will not only be reasonably easy but also quite fun and relaxing, two words not often associated with public transport in Australia.
+It is likely you might start at the Roma Street train station having caught the train in however it is clear from the many ferries that make their way down the Brisbane River that getting around town will be not only reasonably easy but also quite fun and relaxing, two words not often associated with public transport in Australia.

-We shall start with the CityCats, these are express ferries that go up and down the river and there will be on at a dock near you every 15 minutes.
+We shall start with the CityCats.
+These are express ferries that go up and down the river and there will be on at a dock near you every 15 minutes.

 They are fast and a great way to travel quickly from A to B.

-But who said we were in hurry?
+But who said we were in a hurry?

 With huge board games and giant versions of Jenga and Connect Four, have a little bit of unadulterated fun before you head out into town.